 Here is what happens to the email during the DMARC check:

-- The mail server completes the SPF and DKIM alignment.
+The mail server completes SPF and DKIM checks.

 Additionally, you may want to use third-party tools like a DMARC analyzer to make the analysis and storing process simpler, since original DMARC reports are not easy to read and understand.